What to Expect Traveling in the Time of Trump

-I started traveling in 1998 during the Bill Clinton impeachment proceedings after the Monica Lewinsky scandal.
-Bill Clinton disgraced the office of the President but everyone loved him so traveling when he was President was a breeze.
-In fact, I was rarely asked about him but that was also before the Internet became big so people had much less information back then.
+I started traveling in 1998 during the Bill Clinton impeachment proceedings.
+Bill Clinton embarrassed the office but everyone loved him so traveling when he was President was a breeze.
+I was rarely asked about him.
+To be fair, that was also before the Internet became big so people had much less information back then.

 George W. Bush was a whole other story.
-I did the majority of my international travel during his Presidency and after starting the Iraq war without viable cause he became enemy #1 in the International community.
-Everyone I met while traveling during that era, when they found out I was an American would say something to the extent of “I hate your President” or “How could America elect that man”.
-Obviously that puts you off and I don’t like to engage in political discussions with strangers because people react unpredictably to politics.
+I did the majority of my international travel during his Presidency.
+After starting the Iraq war without viable cause he became enemy #1 in the eyes of the International community.
+Everyone I met while traveling during that era, when they found out I was an American, would say something about him.
+Things like “I hate your President” or “How could America elect that man”.
+Obviously, that puts you off.
+I don’t like to engage in political discussions with strangers.
+People react unpredictably to politics.
 It’s actually scary at times.

-Barack Obama was a champion of the global community.
-He was the savior, the Anti-Bush and was anointed the greatest President of all-time before he even took office.
-I mean he won a Nobel Peace Prize before even taking office-what was that?!
-That said, while he had his ups and downs in the US, abroad he was and still is insanely popular.
-Traveling with him as President was a pleasure and it made you feel pride to be American and I would have voted for him a 3rd time without question against Trump.
+Barack Obama was the champion of the global community.
+The savior, the Anti-Bush in the eyes of the world.
+He had his ups and downs in the US, but abroad he was and still is insanely popular.
+Traveling with him as President was a pleasure.
+It made you feel proud to be American.
 Now that brings me back to Trump.

-I just spent a week in England.
-Nearly every single person I met and I meet a lot of people asked me about Trump within a minute of meeting me.
-Zero percent of those were anything positive.
+Expect people you meet to ask you about him within seconds of meeting you.
+Zero percent of those interactions will be positive-I promise you.
 So immediately you’re put on the defensive.
-This is exactly how it will be for at least the next 4 years.
-You cannot win this argument so avoid it.
+This is exactly how it will be for the next 4 years.
+You cannot win-so avoid it.

 Good read Lee!
 I totally agree he puts Americans at further risk abroad with this ban.
 It’s such a shame what he’s doing.